-A home isn’t really a home unless it’s comfortably warm.
+A home isn’t really a home unless it’s comfortable.
 Without your furnace, your home could soon turn into a freezer.
-Are you and your heater ready for a Minnesota winter?
+Are you and your furnace ready for a Minnesota winter?
 Get your furnace inspected and cleaned now by Standard Heating & Air Conditioning.
-The time to fix or replace your heater is before the winter sets in.
+The time to fix or replace your furnace is before the winter sets in.

 Are Emergency Services Available?